yazaroual/lodgify-movie-api-challenge/Feedback.md

 6. Use caching, this could be seen as an early optimization but as the `Movies API` is slow and fails more times than it works, this becomes a necessity to make our API usable and reduce our users frustration.
 7. Implement seats reservations
 8. Implement seats confirmations
-9. Add execution time tracking, this is hepfull for long terme observability and optimization, so it's not a priority.
+9. Add execution time tracking, this is hepful for long term observability and optimization, so it's not a priority.
 10. Fix the `Movies API` configuration if anything is wrong there.

 After creating the unit test, controller stub for showtimes and configured swagger, it was time to move to using the gRPC call to get the movies list.

 Fixing the gRPC call required to use the Api Key found in the `Movies API` swagger.
 I added the key to the configuration file and injected the configuration to the `ApiClientGrpc` service.
-While doing so, I moved the proto file to it's `Protos` directory and the grpc client to a `Services` directory, for clarity.
+While doing so, I moved the proto file to it's `Protos` directory and the gRPC client to a `Services` directory, for clarity.
 Now it's show time !

 Thinking about the screen to create shows, I figured we would have a form where we can select a movie, an auditorium and a date.
 A price would have been nice but I noticed it was not requested by the data layer.
-I also thought that we wouldn't like to expose the grpc layer to the controller, because later we would add caching.
-To do so I created DTOs and updated the grpc client to return a `List<MovieDTO>` instead of grpc objects.
+This is something I would have discussed with the PO to make sure we do not miss something, and if confirmed I would have added it to the data layer.
+I also thought that we wouldn't like to expose the gRPC layer to the controller, because later we would add caching.
+To do so I created DTOs and updated the gRPC client to return a `List<MovieDTO>` instead of gRPC objects.

 A strange disparity I noticed between `MovieEntity` and the `showResponse` is that the first is expecting an ImdbId and an int for it's primary id, while the last only sends back a string id.
-This could be clarified by checking the API documentation or asking the dev team for more informations but for this exercice I will assume the Id returned by the `Movies API` is the imdbId and that the int id related to the `MovieEntity` is the unique id of this entity when associated with a show. ie, we could have a single movie associated with multiple show times and they will have as many unique ids.
+This could be clarified by checking the API documentation or asking the dev team for more information.
+For this exercice I will assume the id returned by the `Movies API` is the imdbId and that the int id related to the `MovieEntity` is the unique id of this entity when associated with a show. ie, we could have a single movie associated with multiple show times and they will have as many unique ids.

 Creating a show time works !

 At this stage the time is running out, I have already spent a little more than the 3 hours that where required for this test.
 As I understand that this project aim is to open a design discussion I will stop here but explain what I would have added in what's left to do.

-For the caching I would have added it to the grpc service using the following logic
+For the caching I would have added it to the gRPC service using the following logic
 ```
 Call the API
 Did it fail ?
 This could be determined by a catch or by checking the server response